Whatever the weather, get up and go with your child to help keep him healthy, active and full of energy this winter

 Try encouraging toddlers to walk with you to their favourite places, advises child psychologist Kris Murrin.
 “Persuade children out of their pushchairs and off buggy boards.
 Make it fun and they’ll naturally want to get up and go.
 Going to the park on foot or tea at a friend’s house gets children into good habits.”

 Encourage new sport skills

-From three to four years old, your child learns a whole new set of movement skills, which will also give him something new to focus on when he gets to the park or into the garden.
-Make sure he gets a chance to practice these so he can improve his techniques:
+From three to four years old, your child learns a whole new set of movement skills, which will also give them something new to focus on when they get to the park or into the garden.
+Make sure they get a chance to practice these so they can improve their techniques: